 The previous Office 365 Compliance Center looked like this:

 As you can see, the options on the left-hand navigation have changed.
 While no features have been lost, some of the options have been grouped into sections alongside new additions, as shown in the screenshot below.

-In all the documentation both inside and outside the new Security and Compliance Center, Microsoft are keen to emphasise that it is a work in progress, and the current offering is far from fully-fledged.
-Their vision isn’t without some challenges, creating a framework that enables every organisation to coordinate their own security, and achieve compliance will not be simple, particularly when most environments have specific needs, and some industries require extremely stringent regulation.
+In all the documentation both inside and outside the new Security and Compliance Center, Microsoft is keen to emphasize that it is a work in progress, and the current offering is far from fully-fledged.
+Their vision isn’t without some challenges, creating a framework that enables every organization to coordinate their own security, and achieve compliance will not be simple, particularly when most environments have specific needs, and some industries require extremely stringent regulation.
 It will be interesting to see how the center develops.

-Over the coming weeks, we will be exploring the main features of the new Security and Compliance Center, and evaluating their capabilities against typical business use cases.
-In the meantime, take a look at the new center for yourself, as Microsoft has emphasised, their ‘One stop shop’ is at a point where further development can be informed and refined through the feedback provided – if there is something that your organisation needs, why not let them know about it?
+Over the coming weeks, we will be exploring the main features of the new Security and Compliance Center and evaluating their capabilities against typical business use cases.
+In the meantime, take a look at the new center for yourself, as Microsoft has emphasized, their ‘One stop shop’ is at a point where further development can be informed and refined through the feedback provided – if there is something that your organization needs, why not let them know about it?